 ROYALTY: Height: 6’-7’.
 Full sun.
 A July bearing type that is a cross between a purple and a red raspberry.
 Extremely vigorous growing, the fruit is extremely large, turning a purplish-red when ripe.
 Fruit has excellent mild sweet flavor and is produced in July.
 Excellent for eating and jellies.
 Requires well drained, fertile soils.
 Growing zones 4 to 7.

 Rhubarb is an easy to grow perennial.
 Choose an area with well drained soil and full sunlight.
 You can use the stalks until the end of June, when they will get woody and and become much less palatable.
 You must leave enough stems/leaves for the plant to grow, so don't remove more than about one-third of the stems.

-STRAWBERRY, ALLSTAR: Full sun.
+ALLSTAR: Full sun.
 A june bearing variety with an excellent strawberry flavor and large fruit.
 Berries are firm, sweet and extra juicy.
 Great for fresh eating and an excellent choice for freezing and canning.
 Growing Zones 4-10.
 Best production on well drained, fertile soils.
 Mulch in late fall with straw to ensure winter survival.
-Photo courtesy of Walters Gardens Inc.

-STRAWBERRY, OGLALA EVERBEARING: Full sun.
+OGALLALA EVERBEARING: Full sun.
 Considered the hardiest of the everbearing varieties.
+A cross of a hybrid and Rocky Mountain strawberry.
 Small to medium sized dark red extra sweet berries are produced in early summer, and again in early fall.
 Needs fertile, well drained soil.
 Growing zones 3 to 7.